TGODTH/Badminton-Shop/README.md

 ## Collaborators
 * [Kool](https://github.com/KKooLNoI) - original author of the project.
-* [TGOD](https://github.com/TGODTH) - contributed to the web scraping script and provided programming guidance and coaching throughout the project with the permission and approval of Kool.
+* [TGOD](https://github.com/TGODTH) - contributed to the web coding and provided programming guidance and coaching throughout the project with the permission and approval of Kool.

 ## Screenshots